Lane-Level Route Planning for Autonomous Vehicles: Computing the Optimal Policy

 \subsection{Dijkstra-Like Algorithm}

 \seclab{dijkstra} Given the conditions for monotonicity stated in the previous section, we now give a Dijkstra-like algorithm to find the optimal costs-to-go (values) and actions for all cells in the lane graph given a goal cell $\cell_g$ (see Algorithm~\ref{alg:router}).
+Note that in this section and beyond, we highlight that ``successor'' and ``predecessor'' of a cell refer to the cells that can be reached by driving along a lane, as defined in the preliminaries.
+We define the \emph{children} of a node $\cell$ as all cells $\cell'$ that reach $\cell$ through a single action $a$ with nonzero probability, i.e., the set $\{\cell' \in \cellset : p(\cell' | \cell, a) > 0\}$.

 Initially, the value of all cells is set to infinity, except for the goal cell, whose value is set to zero (line \ref{line:init}).
 The algorithm maintains a priority queue $\mathcal{Q}$ of all \emph{open} cells that have been given a value, but whose optimal value has yet to be confirmed.
 Initially, the queue only contains the goal cell (line \ref{line:initq}).

 In each iteration, the cell $\bar{\cell}$ in the queue with the minimum value is taken and removed from the queue (lines \ref{line:top} and \ref{line:pop}).
 At this point, $\bar{\cell}$'s optimal value has been confirmed and is said to be \emph{closed}.
 The optimality follows from \thmref{mdp-mono}, as the cost-to-go function $g$ is monotone.
-We then look at all of the children of $\bar{\cell}$ (line \ref{line:children})---defined as all $\cell$ from which an action $a$ can be taken that has a nonzero probability of taking us to $\bar{\cell}$.
+We then look at all of the children of $\bar{\cell}$ (line \ref{line:children}).
 If the value of the child $\cell$ can be decreased by taking action $a$ (line \ref{line:decrease}), then we update its value (line \ref{line:update}) and set its optimal action (line \ref{line:action}).
 Subsequently, $\cell$ is either inserted into the priority queue with key $g(\cell)$ or if it was already in the priority queue, its key is decreased (line \ref{line:add}).
 It should be noted that any cell whose value is decreased must either be newly visited (i.e. its prior value was infinity), or it is open and therefore in the queue.
 If somehow a cell whose value is updated is neither in the queue nor had a prior value of infinity, it must have been closed before, which means that the cost formulation is not monotone.
 One can check for this explicitly in any implementation.

 The algorithm continues until the queue is empty (see line \ref{line:while}) and the optimal value of all cells has been confirmed.
 The stored optimal actions $\pi(\cell)$ can now be used to execute the route.